KamranMackey/Website/README.md

 ## License / Copyright

 Copyright © 2020-present Kamran Mackey.
 All Rights Reserved, unless otherwise noted.
+Please read the headers at the top of any source files, to find more information about what this means.
+TL;DR: Everything in this repository is owned and copyrighted by me, except for the obvious stuff, like Bootstrap, jQuery, and any other JS / CSS libraries that are under a license.